Hedging emerging market currency risk

 Including market factors has another benefit that is related to the way in which currency crises tend to differ in origin and evolution.
 The Asian crisis that began in 1997, for example, was clearly of a different nature to, say, earlier Latin American crises.

 By including market-based factors, we increase the chances of being able to identify crises that occur for reasons other than misaligned macroeconomic fundamentals.
-In total, we included nine macroeconomic indicators (current account, money supply, inflation, industrial production, trade data (exports), short-term debt, non-performing , domestic credit, economic surprises), and four market indicators (real effective exchange rate, forex implied volatility, equity market performance, global risk sentiment).
+In total, we included nine macroeconomic indicators (current account, money supply, inflation, industrial production, trade data (exports), short-term debt, non-performing loans, domestic credit, economic surprises), and four market indicators (real effective exchange rate, forex implied volatility, equity market performance, global risk sentiment).
 Using these factors we were able to create a risk index for each country.

 Soure: Bloomberg.
 Notes: Horizontal lines represent averages